NeurodataWithoutBorders/nwb-schema/docs/general/source/getting_started.rst

 I am scientist/developer in a neuroscience lab and want to start using NWB:N
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For end-users, the main entry point into the world of NWB:N are usually the PyNWB Python API.
+For end-users, the main entry point into the world of NWB:N is usually the PyNWB Python API.
 For more details see here: `http://readthedocs.org/projects/pynwb/downloads/pdf/latest <http://readthedocs.org/projects/pynwb/downloads/pdf/latest/>`_

-For Matlab users, a MatNWB also provides a Matlab API for NWB:N 2.
+For Matlab users, MatNWB also provides a Matlab API for NWB:N 2.
 For more details see here:
 `https://github.com/NeurodataWithoutBorders/matnwb <https://github.com/NeurodataWithoutBorders/matnwb>`_

 I want to get an overview of all the aspects of NWB:N